The chromatic number of the plane with an interval of forbidden distances is at least 7: Colorings of the circle

 \begin{prop} An arbitrary proper coloring of the circle $T_1(x)$ with a finite number of bichromatic points can be reduced to a proper cyclic coloring after a finite number of recoloring of arcs between bichromatic points. \end{prop}

-\begin{proof} If the alternation is not cyclic, we will find a triple of arcs with colors 1, 2, 1 ( without loss of generality).
+\begin{proof} If the alternation is not cyclic, we will find a triple of arcs with colors 1, 2, 1 (without loss of generality).
 Denote by $u$, $v$ the bichromatic points at the ends of the arc of color $2$.
-Let $u'$, $v'$ be points obtained by going counterclockwise by $1$, i.e. $\|u-u'\|=\|v-v'\|=1$.
-Similarly, we determine $u'', v''$ by turning clockwise.
+Let $u'=\psi_{-1}(u)$, $v'=\psi_{-1}(v)$ be points obtained by going clockwise by~$1$.
+Similarly, we determine $u''=\psi_{1}(u), v''=\psi_{1}(u)$ by going counterclockwise.
 Then $u'$, $v'$, $u''$, $v''$ together with some neighborhood of these points have color 3.
-We have to deal with two cases: either it is possible to recolor the arc $uv$ with color 1 while keeping the coloring proper, or at least one of the arcs $u'v'$, $u''v''$, contains points that alternate non-cyclically.
-Among them, there is an arc that separates two arcs of the same color, and the length of this arc is strictly less than the length of $uv$.
-Choose an arc of the smallest length with the given property.
+We have to deal with two cases: either it is possible to recolor the arc $uv$ with color 1 while keeping the coloring proper, or at least one of the arcs $u'v'$, $u''v''$, contains arcs that alternate non-cyclically.
+Among them, there is an arc $u_1 v_1$ that separates two arcs of the same color, and $u_1 v_1 < uv$.
+In this case, only an arc $u_2 v_2$ that is shorter than $u_1 v_1$ can prevent $u_1 v_1$ from being recolored.
+Since there are a finite number of arcs, we can choose the one that is shorter than all the others to which we can compare it using partial order.

 Then nothing prevents its recoloring in the color of neighboring arcs.
 In a finite number of steps all such arcs will be eliminated, and we will have a cyclic alternation. \end{proof}